Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Technical Background

-called the (canonical) comparison functor.\footnote{See, e.g., \href{https://ncatlab.org/nlab/show/monadic+functor}{https://ncatlab.org/nlab/show/monadic+functor} for the construction of the comparison functor.} \end{proposition}

 There are interesting cases in which this comparison functor is an isomorphism.
-In this case, we say that the functor is strictly monadic.
+In such cases, we say that the functor is strictly monadic.

-\begin{definition}[Monadic adjunction, monadic functor] Let $F: \catC \to \catD \dashv U: \catD \to \catC$ be an adjunction.
-We say that the adjunction is strictly \emph{monadic} if the comparison functor is an isomorphism.
-Given a functor $U: \catD \to \catC$, we say that $U$ strictly monadic if it has a left adjoint $F$ such that the adjunction is strictly monadic. \end{definition}
+\begin{defi}[Strict monadicity] Let $F: \catC \to \catD \dashv U: \catD \to \catC$ be an adjunction.
+We say that the adjunction is \emph{strictly monadic} if the comparison functor is an isomorphism.
+Given a functor $U: \catD \to \catC$, we say that $U$ is strictly monadic if it has a left adjoint $F$ such that the adjunction is strictly monadic. \end{defi}

-In the rest of this paper, we often omit the adjective ``strict'', i.e., whenever we say that an adjunction or functor is monadic, we actually mean that the adjunction or functor is strictly monadic.

-The following theorem, due to Beck, gives useful equivalent characterizations of monadicity.
-For a proof, see e.g. Theorem 1 of \cite[p.
-151]{MacLane71}.
+The next theorem, due to Beck, gives useful equivalent characterisations of strict monadicity relying on coequalizers.